Y-Ibrahim/CyberHive-Tech-Test/README.md

+1. export $AWS_PROFILE
+2. run terraform init and terraform apply to provision the s3 bucket with  dynamodb_locking
+3. uncomment out the aws_instance module to provision out the ec2 instance
+4.

 # providers.tf
 contains config for the default provider, as well as the provider for the newly created AWS account.
 This is so I can provision resources within the new account.